 If an investigator concludes that the children are in danger, he or she may offer services to help the family correct the problem, make a referral to Family-Based Safety Services, or file a petition in civil court to protect the children.
 This type of court action could lead to the removal of children from the home and in the most serious of abuse or neglect cases, termination of parental rights.

-If you are the target of a DFPS investigation due to allegations of child abuse or neglect, contact Hunt Law Firm, PLLC to meet with a Katy child custody attorney.
+If you are the target of a DFPS investigation due to allegations of child abuse or neglect, contact Hunt Law Firm, PLLC to meet with a Katy child custody advocate.